 In general, what are the pickings like for an EFL teacher?

-There are very few choices for English teachers here as there are really not that many schools.
-The schools that are here are very strict about visas and work permits due to immigration being so close here in town, so you need to be fully qualified.
+There are very few choices for English teachers here as there are really not that many schools to choose from.
+And the schools that are here are very strict about visas and work permits due to immigration being so close here in town, so you need to be fully qualified.
 Schools that do hire foreign teachers include Anuban Ranong School, Stree Ranong School and Sriarunothai.

 How far from Bangkok or civilization?